 • Park Güell caps entries at 1,400 visitors per hour, so book your tickets in advance to avoid missing out.

-• There are multiple ticket options to choose from: general entry, skip-the-line access, guided tours, and audio guides in multiple languages.
+• There are multiple ticket options to choose from: general entry, skip-the-line guided tour, and audio guides in multiple languages.
 Choose one that suits your needs.

 • Opted for the audio guide?
 Nice pick!
 Just download it through the app in your preferred language.
 It works offline, so you can wander Gaudí’s world without hunting for Wi-Fi or burning through data.
 Oh, and here’s a handy user guide to make things a breeze.